 8. You like to hike?
 The Wienerwald has got you covered.

 If summer means long walks in nature for you, Vienna’s surrounded by endless possibilities to play out these adventures by foot.
 The Wienerwald has a wealth of walking trails suited to all kinds of hikers.
-Here are a few nature walks that we love around Vienna.
+We’ve also got a list of a few nature walks that we love around Vienna.

 9. The free summer festivals

 ‘Free festival?
 Don’t mind if we do’ – we’ll often find ourselves saying throughout summer.
 Ok, maybe we’ve never said this before in our lives, but we do find ourselves enjoying a well-populated festival calendar during summer in Vienna, with most of the open air festivities being free!
-Check out our guide to festivals in and around Vienna, here.
+Check out our guide to summer festivals in and around Vienna.

 10. The city could just about rival Rome with the number of gelaterias on its streets